8 Factors That Determine Per-Mile Flatbed Trucking Rates

 Flatbed rates can vary a lot.
-It’s essential to pay close attention to flatbed shipping rates to make sure you are being paid fairly for the load you’re hauling.
+It’s essential to pay close attention to flatbed shipping rates to make sure you are setting the right price for your load.

 When preparing a quote or booking a load, you base flatbed shipping rates partly on your fixed costs.
 The weight, size, value, and classification of the freight will play a significant role in pricing, distance, and fuel price for your business.